onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████
-# SECTION: Time preference expansion & discount rate
+# SECTION: Time preference expansion & discount rate - hyperbolic discounting
 ██████████████████████████████████████████████████████████████████

 what if we found a way to invert our discount rate, such that we valued the long future mor than the immediate present?